"Mentoring Experiences of Undergraduate Students and Faculty Members in" by Pamela Martínez Oquendo

 Comments

-Copyright © 2023 Pamela Martínez Oquendo
+Copyright © 2023, Pamela Martínez Oquendo.
+Used by permission

 Abstract

 I present a comprehensive view of mentoring experiences of undergraduate students and faculty members in science, technology, engineering, and mathematics (STEM).
-In CHAPTER 1, I describe a brief outline of this dissertation.
-In CHAPTER 2, I present an interpretative phenomenological analysis of the lived experiences of former STEM undergraduate mentors of the Nebraska STEM For You (NE STEM 4U) afterschool mentoring program.
-In CHAPTER 3, I describe how the ramifications of faculty mentorship influence the science pipeline using a qualitative synthesis.
-In CHAPTER 4, I describe how the STEM faculty-student mentoring engagement involves a strong psychological support component using a case-study methodology.
+In Chapter 1, I describe a brief outline of this dissertation.
+In Chapter 2, I present an interpretative phenomenological analysis of the lived experiences of former STEM undergraduate mentors of the Nebraska STEM For You (NE STEM 4U) afterschool mentoring program.
+In Chapter 3, I describe how the ramifications of faculty mentorship influence the science pipeline using a qualitative synthesis.
+In Chapter 4, I describe how the STEM faculty-student mentoring engagement involves a strong psychological support component using a case-study methodology.
 Chapter 5 outlines a brief conclusion of my dissertation.
 Overall, I found that a positive mentorship experience with faculty can encourage undergraduate students to stay in STEM fields.

 Advisors: Chris Moore and Jenny Dauer